andrewfraley/magic_mapper/README.md

   }
   ```

-### toggle_eye_comfort
+### set_energy_mode

-- Toggles the Eye Comfort Mode on and off, also known as Reduce Blue Light depending on menu.
+- Set a specific energy savings mode
+  - Note there was a report of "screen_off" not working on a CS model, so it's recommended to use the screen_off function instead
 - Inputs:
+  - **mode** (string, default: none, values: "off", "min", "med", "max", "auto", "screen_off")
   - **notifications** (boolean, default: false): Show a toast notification on change
 - Example:
   ```
-  "blue": {
+  "green": {
-    "function": "toggle_eye_comfort",
+    "function": "set_energy_mode",
     "inputs": {
+      "mode": "auto",
-      "notifications": false
+      "notifications": true
     }
   }
   ```